The Settings section of Relay allows you to set a variety of Relay settings, access to your Smart Agent downloads, and your Google Chrome extension.

 - Under Organizations select the organizations you want to import.

 The following example shows organizational units for our sample district.
 Your options will look different and will be based on your district and schools.

 Once you click Import, you will receive a notification that importing is in progress.

-Once your structure and/or users are imported, you will be able to see them by clicking the switch groups button to the right of Home on the Relay Dashboard.
+Once your structure and/or users are imported, you will be able to see them by clicking the Group Switcher to the right of Home on the Relay Dashboard.

 Navigate to the school or schools you imported, and you will be able to see the structure within each school.

-You will also have the option to organize your users and groups granularly through Launch Admin Tools.
+You can also access Admin Tools from the Launch dashboard.
+Click the Launch button to navigate to the Admin Tools > SIS page.
 You can learn more about importing users via Launch here.